vladimirvivien/automi/README.md

 >See all examples in the [./example](./examples) directory.

-### Example: streaming runes
+### Example: streaming from a slice into stdout

-This example shows how to compose and express stream operations with Automi to stream and filter rune values.
-It uses a slice of runes, as an emitter, which provides the source for the stream.
-Then, stream operators are applied to filter out unwanted rune values and then sort the remaining items.
-Lastly, a collector is used to collect the streamed items to print them.
+This first example shows how easy it is to compose and express stream operations with Automi.
+In this example, rune values are emitted from a slice and are streamed invidividually.
+Stream operator method `Filter` is applied to filter out unwanted rune values and the `Sort` operator method sorts the remaining items.
+Lastly, a `collector` is used to collect the result into an io.Writer and piped to `stdout`.

 ```go
 func main() {